plantquest/plantquest-assetmap-react/README.md

   focus: &lt;Boolean&gt;,
 }</pre>
   <p>Where:<br>
+    <span>This is used to display information regarding a particular room on the asset map.
+When a room is selected on the map, the asset map will focus on the room.</span><br>
     <i>&lt;ROOM-ID&gt;</i>: Room Identifier String<br>
     <i>&lt;Boolean&gt;</i>: either true or false - enable focus when a room is shown<br>
   </p>